Understanding computer date, time and time zones

 Automatically update the external library that provides time zone information for all countries.

-Problem #2: Relative time difference (e.g., 9 hours ago) is showing the wrong information
+Problem #2: Incorrect relative time display (e.g., 9 hours ago)

 Background